angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 * 1e34db6 initial commit
 ```

-When checking this history you know almost nothing: neither what features has been integrated nor if there was a bugfix or at least some other meaningfull context.
+When checking such a history, you know almost nothing: neither what features have been integrated nor if there was a bugfix.
+There is almost no meaningful context.

 Wouldn’t it be nice to have a cleaner git history that will follow a de facto standard which is commonly used?

 But more than this: having a clean and good formatted git history can help us releasing new software versions respecting semantic versioning and generating a changelog that includes all the changes we made and references to the commits.

 No more struggle with forgotten version increasements the in your `package.json`.
-No more manual changes in the `CHANGELOG.md` and missing references to neccessary git commits.
+No more manual changes in the `CHANGELOG.md` and missing references to necessary git commits.
 Wouldn‘t it be nice to automate the release process and generate the changelog and the package version by just checking and building it from a clean git history?
 And wouldn’t it be nice to add all this stuff with one very simple single line command to your Angular project?

-**Using [_ngx-semantic-version_](https://www.npmjs.com/package/ngx-semantic-version) will give you all that.**
+**[_ngx-semantic-version_](https://www.npmjs.com/package/ngx-semantic-version) will give you all that.**

 ## What does it do?